Our Programs

 Sweden

 A generous gift from Ann O. Thomson, whom Lois referred to as her Swedish adoptive mother, provides supplementary project support for American Fulbrighters in Sweden every year.
-The 2023 Roth-Thomson Awards were presented to Michael Monzon and Max Frankel.
+The 2025 awards were presented to Serafina Kennedy and Nicole Tong.

 Uruguay

 The Roth Foundation seeks to reinforce the service rendered by Comisión Fulbright Uruguay by offering supplementary support for projects in the social sciences and humanities, including the visual and performing arts.
-The 2023 award went to Carina Isbell.
+The 2025 award went to Juliana Merullo.

 The Henry And Judith Millon Award